Skip to content

 Reading the Heatmap

-• Red/warm colors - Higher expression (upregulated)
+• Red/warm colors - Higher expression (upregulated) or positive score

-• Blue/cool colors - Lower expression (downregulated)
+• Blue/cool colors - Lower expression (downregulated) or negative score

 • Intensity - Magnitude of difference